 Made by Ansorena, this pearl and diamond tiara featuring a fleur-de-lys (a symbol of the House of Bourbon) came into Queen Letizia collection around 2009.
 While she wore the fleur-de-lys as a brooch many times, she waited a few years before debuting the Tiara at the 75th Birthday Gala of Queen Margrethe of Denmark in 2015.
 Stories vary (some quite controversial) on how this tiara came into her collection, so perhaps that is the reason she waited so long to wear the piece.

 Made for Queen Ena in the 1920s by Cartier using tiara given to her by her mother-in-law as a wedding present, the original version could also be worn with emeralds given to her by her godmother, the famous Empress Eugenie of France.
 While the emeralds were sold during exile, the Tiara was left to her daughter, Infanta Maria Cristina, and later acquired by King Juan Carlos for Queen Sofia.
-It was lent to Infanta Cristina for the wedding of Crown Princess Victoria of Sweden, but remains to be seen on Queen Letizia.
-However, I have no doubt we will see the tiara on her soon.
+It was loaned to Infanta Cristina for the wedding of Crown Princess Victoria of Sweden, and was worn by Queen Letizia at the Portuguese State Banquet in 2018.

 The Joyas de Pasar is a collection of jewels designated specifically for the use of the Queens of Spain by Queen Ena.
 It consists of: